Enjoy a range of basic and premium accounts that come with no monthly fees and a KOHO prepaid card to make purchases.

 What financial products does KOHO offer?

-KOHO offers basic, premium and joint spending accounts to customers.
+KOHO KOHO offers a prepaid reloadable KOHO Mastercard that has a wide range of plans for customers.
 All of these accounts qualify for a KOHO prepaid credit card.

-- Premium accounts.
-Premium accounts offer a 2% cash back return on special categories such as transportation, groceries and restaurants.
-They also come with bonuses such as no foreign transaction fees, one free international ATM withdrawal per month and specialized financial coaching to help you reach your savings goals.
-The downside is that they also come with a fee of $84 per year or $9 per month to maintain.
+- KOHO Extra.
+Extra plan offer a 2% cash back return on special categories such as transportation, groceries and restaurants, and 0.5% cash back on all other purchases.
+You also earn up to an extra 6% cash back with select merchants.
+You’ll also earn 5% interest on your entire balance.
+They also come with bonuses such as no foreign transaction fees and one free international ATM withdrawal per month.
+The downside is that they also come with a fee of $9/month or $84 annually to maintain.

 - Joint accounts.
 Joint accounts function like basic accounts except that you’ll typically sign up for them with your partner.
 This will let you easily pool and share money to pay household bills or reach joint savings goals.
 You’ll also receive instant notifications whenever anyone spends money on your account.

 - KOHO Earn Interest.
-KOHO Earn Interest is an add-on feature that lets you turn any of the above accounts into savings accounts.
-Once you sign up for KOHO Earn Interest, all of the money in your KOHO account will convert to earning interest, and you can still spend from it to make your purchases.
+KOHO Earn Interest is an integrated feature that lets you turn any of the above accounts into savings accounts.
+Once you opt-in for KOHO Earn Interest, all of the money in your KOHO account will convert to earning interest, and you can still spend from it to make your purchases.
+You can earn up to 5% interest by simply opt-in this feature in app.

-KOHO Prepaid Visa cards are included with any spending account you open.
+KOHO Prepaid Mastercards are included with any spending account you open.
 These cards act like debit cards by using the money in your account to make purchases.
 This lets you avoid paying interest while still earning credit card rewards.

-- KOHO Prepaid Visa card.
-The KOHO Prepaid Visa card is included with any spending account you open.
+- KOHO Easy Prepaid Mastercard.
+The KOHO Easy Prepaid Mastercard is included with any spending account you open.
 It lets you earn cash back between 0.5% and 2%, depending on which type of account you open.
 You can also choose from four stylish card designs and colours when you sign up.

 How does KOHO compare to other banks?

-KOHO is fairly different from other in-person and online banks.
+KOHO is not a bank and is fairly different from other in-person and online banks.
 This is because it doesn’t offer traditional chequing and savings accounts.
 Instead, it offers spending accounts that come with prepaid credit cards and extra perks that might not be available with other providers.

 The main downside of KOHO is that you won’t be able to do your banking in person, which can be an issue for some customers.
-You also can’t carry out certain transactions with your account, such as paying with paper cheques or receiving Interac e-Transfers from your KOHO account.
+You also can’t carry out certain transactions with your account, such as paying with paper cheques from your KOHO account.
 However, for many, this won’t be an issue.
+You can send and receive e-Transfers, set up bill payments in-app, and receive payrolls through direct deposit.

 Why should I open an account with KOHO?